 The second circus dog was Big Top, named originally Big Top, the Circus Dog and later Circus Dog ‘Big Top’.
 An open edition in 1982 at $195 and retired prior to 1988, he is just under 5” high; closing price is unknown.

 There is no doubt that Elephant ‘Phineas’ is a circus performer.
-This 1984 open edition is 7.5” high and appears on the current Cybis site for $695, his issue price being $325.
+This 1984 open edition was $325 and he is 7.5” high.

 This photo compares Phineas and Alexander.
 Note that Phineas never included a ball.

-The current Cybis website also includes a small sitting elephant named Willoughby under the Circus heading as well as Animals.
-However, due to his lack of any circus accoutrements I have instead placed him into the Menagerie post.
+The 2008 Cybis website also included a small sitting elephant named Willoughby under the Circus heading as well as Animals.
+However, due to his lack of any circus accoutrements I have placed him into the Menagerie post.

 Valentine is the female child clown head issued in 1985 as a companion piece to Funny Face who had been issued nine years earlier.
 Both child clown heads were sculpted in the 1970s by Marylin Chorlton but Valentine’s release was postponed after Marylin’s death.
 Again William Pae contributed to the design, this time by creating Valentine’s hair.
 Prior to the introduction of Valentine, Cybis had never indicated a specific gender for Funny Face; he had always been called the Child Clown Head, not “boy” clown head.
 This was probably deliberate because all of the other Cybis child heads were identified or clearly identifiable as either male or female.
-Valentine is 9.75” high and her original retail of $335 has risen to match that of Funny Face at $695 currently.
+Valentine is 9.75” high and her original retail was $335.
 Although there is a separate “with holly” version, I have not come across any alternate colorways of Valentine.
 More views of both clown heads can be seen in Child Portrait Busts.

 The third Cybis circus dog is Pierre the Performing Poodle, an open edition from 1986.
 He is 4.5″ high.
-Although his issue price is unknown, he is currently $295 on the Cybis site.
+Although his issue price is unknown, in 2008 he was $295 on the Cybis site.

 The following year (1987) Je’taime, Poodle (Mate to Pierre) – a variation of the Pierre piece – appeared.
 Oddly, she was not placed into the Circus category at first but instead into a short-lived Valentine-themed group called the “Sweetheart Collection.”
-In a 1988 price list she is listed at $250, as was Pierre.
-She is still currently priced to match her companion at $295.
+Her pricing history matches Pierre’s.
 She differs from Pierre only in her headgear, ball decoration, and body color (light brown rather than light grey.)

-The most recent circus piece, probably also dating from the 1990s, is Circus Horse Trio ‘Showtime’ which is a limited edition of 2000.
+The most recent circus piece, probably also dating from the 1990s, is Circus Horse Trio ‘Showtime’ which was a limited edition of 2000.
 Unfortunately this seems to be the only available photo anywhere.
-It is 9.75” high and as wide, and is seen on the Cybis site for $995.
+It is 9.75” high and as wide, and was shown on the Cybis website for $995.
 It’s a shame that there are not more and better photos of this piece.
 It’s interesting that of the five limited-edition circus sculptures, three are horses and two are clowns.